 The Politics – the politics of international cooperation to reduce tropical deforestation, with a particular focus on constituencies for performance-based finance in relevant policy arenas at the international level, within selected rich countries, and within forest countries.

 The publication of Why Forests?
-Why Now? is projected for 2016, with intermediate communication products and research to be released throughout 2015.
-This research will also support the activities of a Working Group convened by CGD to identify practical ways to accelerate performance-based finance for tropical forests in the lead-up to COP 21 in Paris.
+Why Now? is set for December 2016.
+This research supports the activities of a CGD Working Group to identify practical ways to accelerate performance-based finance for tropical forests.

 Click here for a list of all papers in the series.